deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

   docker pull $image
 done
 ```
-3. Wait for the updated master node to switch to Ready state.
+3. Wait for the updated master node to switch to `Ready` state.
 4. Remove docker config from the updated master node:
 ```shell
 rm -f ~/.docker/config.json
 ```
 ## How to add node configuration step?
-Additional node configuration steps are set by CR `NodeGroupConfiguration`.
+Additional node configuration steps are set by custom resource `NodeGroupConfiguration`.